 Mindfulness-Based Professional Training

-The UW Health Mindfulness Program offers the following options for people interested in teaching mindfulness as a practitioner:
+The UW Health Mindfulness Program offers the following options for people interested in teaching mindfulness as a practitioner.

-The Volunteer Program provides an opportunity for graduates of our eight-week Mindfulness class to participate fully in another Mindfulness class with the intention going deeper with their practice and assisting the course teacher.
+The Volunteer Program provides an opportunity for graduates of our eight-week Mindfulness class to participate fully in another Mindfulness class with the intention of going deeper with their practice and assisting the course teacher.

 - Completed the eight-week Mindfulness Class